Yomguithereal/mnemonist/heap.md

 title: Heap
 ---

-A `Heap` can be seen as a dynamic list keeping its items sorted at all time.
+A `Heap` is basically a priority queue.

 For more information about the Heap, you can head [here](https://en.wikipedia.org/wiki/Heap_(data_structure)).